AymanDev/OwlieLowi-s-Nightmare/README.md

 > [!NOTE]
 > I had to delete all images used in this game from repo.
 Almost all images of items and enemies is from asset bought from Unity Asset Store.
 Assets bought in it go with [Unity's license](https://unity.com/ru/legal/as-terms).
 It is does not allow publising bought assets for game on github.

+## Post scriptum :writing_hand:

+Game was made for [OwlieLowi](https://twitch.tv/owlielowi) and her community.
+Many thanks for how she is amazing and her streams :gift_heart: